Undergraduate Prerequisite Courses

 Prerequisite courses may be in progress during the semester of application, but preference will be given to candidates who have completed the requirements at the time of application.
 A grade point average of 2.7 or better must be established in these courses, with no grade lower than C and none of these courses recorded as credit or no credit.

 In addition, as part of the education major, candidates will need to complete EDS 378 - Universal Design for Learning: Elementary OR EDS 379 - Universal Design for Learning: Secondary AND EDT 370 - Technology in Education.
-These are called Flex Courses.
-Flex courses meet the same GPA and credit requirements as the prerequisite courses.
+These are called Required Courses.
+Required courses meet the same GPA and credit requirements as the prerequisite courses.

 - EDS 378 - Universal Design for Learning: Elementary Credits: 3